bougou/sail/docs/en/ansible.md

     - play-kafka
 ```

-The `.sail.yaml` playbook is composed of plays for the components of the product.
+The `.sail.yaml` playbook is composed of plays of the components of the product.
 The order in the playbook also indicates the installation sequence for the components of the product.

 But you can change the installation order of the components by setting `products/<productName>/order.yaml`.